-- (19) 'project at an advanced stage of development' means any project whose planning/construction stage has reached a point where a change in the technical specifications may compromise the viability of the project as planned; - (20) 'harmonised standard' means a European standard as defined in Article 2(1)(c) of Regulation (EU) No 1025/2012; - (21) 'national safety authority' means a safety authority as defined in Article 3 of Directive .../... [on the safety of the rail system within the Union]; - (22) 'type' means a vehicle type defining the basic design characteristics of the vehicle as covered by a type or design examination certificate described in the relevant verification module; - (23) 'series' means a number of identical vehicles of a design type; - (24) 'entity in charge of maintenance' means an entity in charge of maintenance as defined in Article 3 of Directive .../....
-[Railway Safety Directive]; - (25) 'tram and light rail' means an urban and/or sub-urban rail transport system with a crashworthiness of CIII (according to EN 15227:2011), a strength of vehicle of 800 kN (PIII according to EN12663-1:2010) and a maximum axle load of 120kN.
-Light rail systems may have their own right-of-way or share it with road traffic and do not exchange vehicles with long-distance passenger or freight traffic; - (26) 'national rules' means all binding rules adopted at Member State level, irrespective of the body issuing them.
-These rules contain railway safety or technical requirements imposed within that Member State in addition to European rules and are applicable to railway undertakings, infrastructure managers or third parties;
+- (18a) 'applicant' means a natural or legal person requesting an authorisation, and could be a railway undertaking, an infrastructure manager or other persons or legal entities, such as the manufacturer, an owner or a keeper; - (19) 'project at an advanced stage of development' means any project whose planning/construction stage has reached a point where a change in the technical specifications may compromise the viability of the project as planned; - (20) 'harmonised standard' means a European standard as defined in Article 2(1)(c) of Regulation (EU) No 1025/2012; - (21) 'national safety authority' means a safety authority as defined in Article 3 of Directive .../... on railway safety; - (22) 'type' means a vehicle type defining the basic design characteristics of the vehicle as covered by a type or design examination certificate described in the relevant verification module; - (23) 'series' means a number of identical vehicles of a design type; - (24) 'entity in charge of maintenance' means an entity in charge of maintenance as defined in Article 3 of Directive [xx on railway safety];

+- (25) 'tram and light rail' means an urban and/or sub-urban rail transport system with a crashworthiness of C-III or C-IV (according to EN 15227:2011) and a maximum strength of vehicle of 800 kN (PIII according to EN12663-1:2010).
+Light rail systems may have their own right-of-way or share it with road traffic and usually do not exchange vehicles with long-distance passenger or freight traffic; - (26) 'national rules' means all binding rules adopted at Member State level, irrespective of the body issuing them.
+These rules contain railway safety or technical requirements imposed within that Member State in addition to European rules and are applicable to railway undertakings, infrastructure managers or third parties; - (27) 'design operating state' means the normal operating mode and the foreseeable degraded conditions (including wear) within the range and the conditions of use specified in the technical and maintenance files; - (28) 'acceptable means of compliance' means non-binding opinions issued by the Agency to define ways of establishing compliance with the essential requirements; - (28a) 'acceptable national means of compliance' means non-binding opinions issued by Member States to define ways of establishing compliance with national rules; - (29) 'placing on the market' means the first making available on the Union's market of an interoperability constituent, subsystem or vehicle ready to function in its design operating state;